 Recommended for Things to Do on Marco Island because: An expert outfit interprets local history and nature during an easy paddle.

 The importance of Marco Island to ancient Calusa Indian civilization, which spread throughout Southwest Florida and even into the Keys, was established in 1896 by archaeologist Frank Hamilton Cushing in what has been called one of the most significant archaeological discoveries in North America.
 The celebrity of his excavation finds was a 6-inch wooden effigy that's come to be known as the Key Marco Cat.
-The original currently resides in the Smithsonian Institution, it will come home this year for a nearly 30-month special exhibition, along with other finds from the landmark dig.
+The original currently resides in the Smithsonian Institution, it has come home for a nearly 30-month special exhibition, along with other finds from the landmark dig.
 A permanently, super-sized bronze replica presides over the museum's courtyard, which was constructed to simulate the tribe's shell mounds.
 Artist paintings illustrate local history in outside's Windows & Doors to History exhibit.
 Inside the still-developing museum, two permanent exhibit rooms are devoted to Calusa culture.
-The Calusa and their Legacy exhibit revolves around a recreated Calusa village with a temple and other realistic vignettes.
+The Calusa and their Legacy exhibit revolves around a recreated, life-sized Calusa village with a temple and other realistic vignettes.

 Recommended for Things to Do on Marco Island because: Marco Island's premier cultural attraction, it focuses on its ancient Calusa civilization.

 Chelle's expert tip: The long-awaited Key Marco Cat Smithsonian exhibition is visiting the museum through April 12, 2021.